klrpdx/datascience_blog_post/README.md

 2. How does the language vary with the price of wines?

-3. How does language vay with the score awarded to wines?
+3. How does language vary with the score awarded to wines?
 Does it match the language for prices?